Peter Pakesch: Life and work

 Between 2003 and 2008 Pakesch sat on the board of the Graz University of Technology.
-Since 2010 he has been a member of the Board of Trustees for the IBA Basel 2020.
+Since 2010 he has been a member of the board of trustees for the IBA Basel 2020.

-In September 2015 Pakesch pulled out of his contract with the Universalmuseum Joanneum due to personal reasons.
+In September 2015 Pakesch pulled out of his contract with the Universalmuseum Joanneum for personal reasons.
 Since then he has been serving as the chairman of the Maria Lassning Foundation.
 In this function he curated an exhibition about Maria Lassning in collaboration with Paul Schimmel (curator) for Hauser & Wirth in Los Angeles and London.

 Most recently Pakesch curated Mike Kelley.
 God's Oasis at Hauser & Wirth in Zurich.